 Effective Date and Transition

-65. This statement is effective for derivative transaction entered into or modified on or after January 1, 2003.
+67. This statement is effective for derivative transaction entered into or modified on or after January 1, 2003.
 A modification is any revision or change in contractual terms of the derivative.
 SSAP No. 31 applies to derivative transaction prior to January 1, 2003.
 Alternatively, an insurer may choose to apply this statement to all derivatives to which the insurer is a party as of January 1, 2003.
 In either case, the insurer is to disclose the transition approach that is being used.
 Revisions adopted to paragraph 59 to reject FSP FIN 39-1 is effective January 1, 2013, for companies that have previously reported a position in the balance sheet that was net of counterparty agreements.
 (Companies that have previously reported derivative instruments and/or related collateral gross shall not be impacted by these revisions.)
 Revisions adopted in paragraph 15 clarify the reporting for amounts received/paid to adjust variation margin until the derivative contract has ended and are effective January 1, 2018, on a prospective basis, for reporting entities that have previously considered these amounts to reflect settlement or realized gains/losses.
 (Companies that have previously reported variation margin changes in line with the revisions shall not be impacted by these revisions.)
+Revisions to incorporate limited provisions from ASU 2017-12 pertaining to the documentation of hedge effectiveness (detailed in paragraph 61) are effective January 1, 2019, with early adoption permitted for year-end 2018.
+However, if the reporting entity is a U.S. GAAP filer, the reporting entity may only elect early adoption if the entity has also elected early adoption of ASU 2017-12 for year-end 2018.

 SSAP No. 86 - EXHIBIT B – assessment of hedging effectiveness

 The following is based on paragraphs 62-70 of FAS 133 to offer additional guidance on assessing hedging effectiveness.
-The intent of such is to remain consistent with FAS 133 with respect to assessing hedge effectiveness.
+The intent of such is to remain consistent with U.S. GAAP with respect to assessing hedge effectiveness, including guidance in ASU 2017-12 that outlines when an entity may perform subsequent assessments of hedge effectiveness qualitatively.

 1. This statement requires that an entity define at the time it designates a hedging relationship the method it will use to assess the hedge’s effectiveness in achieving offsetting changes in fair value or offsetting cash flows attributable to the risk being hedged.
 It also requires that an entity use that defined method consistently throughout the hedge period to assess at inception of the hedge and on an ongoing basis whether it expects the hedging relationship to be highly effective in achieving offset.
 If the entity identifies an improved method and wants to apply that method prospectively, it must discontinue the existing hedging relationship and designate the relationship anew using the improved method.
 Although this statement suggests a method for assessing whether a hedge is expected to be highly effective or measuring hedge ineffectiveness, the appropriateness of a given method of assessing hedge effectiveness can depend on the nature of the risk being hedged and the type of hedging instrument used.
 Ordinarily, however, an entity should assess effectiveness for similar hedges in a similar manner; use of different methods for similar hedges should be justified.